steph-xue/travel-journal/README.md

 ## Overview

-This project is a small web application built to practice rendering a list of reusable components from structured data in React.
+This project is a web application that showcases a personal collection of past travel destinations using reusable React components and structured data.
 It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
-Every destination is stored as an entry in a single data file and rendered through one shared Card component, so adding a new trip only requires adding a new entry to that file rather than writing any additional markup.
-Each entry pairs a photo with its own Google Maps link, travel dates, and a written description of the trip, giving every card the same consistent layout regardless of how much or how little detail a particular destination has.
+Each destination is stored as an entry in a single data file and rendered through a shared Card component, allowing new trips to be added without creating additional markup.
+Every entry combines a photo, Google Maps link, travel dates, and a written description within a consistent card-based layout.
+The destinations are organized in reverse chronological order so the most recent trips appear first.

 <br>